Before the Bell: What every Canadian investor needs to know today

 Currencies and bonds

-"We expect GDP growth inched up 0.1 per cent in May to build on the six-month streak of increases through April is already the longest since mid-2014," RBC chief assistant economist Paul Ferley said in a note.
-"We expect GDP would also have posted a stronger May increase if not for a week-long construction strike in Quebec that we calculate reduced construction spending nationally by 2 per cent."
+The Canadian dollar spiked after Statistics Canada reported that the Canadian economy grew by 0.6 per cent in May, far surpassing the 0.2-per-cent growth most economists had been forecasting.
+For much of the early morning, the loonie had been trading well below the 80-cent (U.S.) mark.
+However, with the release of the report, the currency surged by more than half a cent, topping 80.36 cents (U.S.) at one point.
+The day's range far sits at 79.57 cents to 80.36 cents.

-On average, economists are expecting growth in May to come in around 0.2 per cent.
+"The Canadian economy made hay in May, buttressing market perceptions of the country as a G7 leader in growth," CIBC chief economist Avery Shenfeld said in a note, noting the May figure suggests a second-quarter growth rate of 3.5 per cent.
+"Upward revisions to growth forecasts will be bullish for the Canadian dollar and bearish for fixed income, although we're still inclined to see the Bank of Canada waiting until October, given low inflation and a roaring currency."

-The markets will also get a reading on second-quarter U.S. GDP growth, which could help stabilize the U.S. dollar.
-Mr. Ferley says RBC is looking for an annual growth rate of about 2.8 per cent in the quarter, up from 1.4 per cent in the first three months of the year, with consumer spending climbing nearly 3 per cent.
+The markets will also got a reading on second-quarter U.S. GDP growth, which could help stabilize the U.S. dollar.
+The new figures released Friday showed the U.S. economy grew at an annual rate of 2.6 per cent, although first-quarter growth was revised down to 1.2 per cent.

-Early Friday, the U.S. dollar was down against a basket of currencies after attempting an early rally as traders await the U.S. GDP figures.
+Earlier Friday, the U.S. dollar was down against a basket of currencies after attempting an early rally as traders await the U.S. GDP figures.
 Elsewhere, the euro advanced against the green back after new figures showed Europe's economic confidence rose to its best level in nearly a decade.

 In bonds, the yield on the 10-year note was higher at 2.321 per cent.
 The yield on the 30-year note was lower at 2.321 per cent.